CompleteBlenderCreator/04-Low-Poly-Chess-Set-Original/readme.md

 * They're a directional object.
 * Overview of the camera settings.
 * You can have more than one camera, but only one active camera.

+## CS33 Exporting Your Model
+* Tidy our folders for future access.
+* Export your model(s) as an FBX.
+* Import .FBX into Unreal and Unity game engines.
+* Opening Blender models in Unity 5.
+* About exporting textures and materials.

 ---
 Click [here](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial) to find out more about the course, and how we build these assets step-by-step.